 Long Street Pub Street

 After a long day of sightseeing across the CBD and beyond, it’s time let our hair down.
 And there may be no better place in Cape Town than Long Street.
-Long Street may be best known as Cape Town’s backpacker and pub street.
+Long Street may be best known as Cape Town’s backpacker and pub street and has become an essential stop on any Cape Town itinerary.

 If that’s not your scene (it’s not really ours these days), Long Street is still the best place in town for happy hour drink deals, people watching, and grabbing a sidewalk table at any number of excellent eateries.